hakanensari/vacuum/README.md

     pp response.to_hash

-But you will probably be more interested particular nodes:
+You will probably be more interested in particular nodes:

        response.node("Item"),
        response.node("Error")